totalspectrum/spin2cpp/README.md

    else
      r := c

-(2) @@@ operator: the @@@ operator returns the absolute hub address of a variable.
+(3) @@@ operator: the @@@ operator returns the absolute hub address of a variable.
 This is the same as @ in Spin code, but in PASM code @ returns only the address relative to the start of the DAT section.
 Note that due to implementation issues @@@ works in C/C++ output only if --gas is given.

+(4) In PASM mode (--asm), spin2cpp accepts inline assembly in PUB and PRI sections.
+Inline assembly starts with `asm` and ends with `endasm`.
+The inline assembly is still somewhat limited; the only operands permitted are local variables of the containing function.

+(5) There are various special comments ("annotations") which can control how spin2cpp behaves.
+See below for details.

 LIMITATIONS
 ===========

-There are very few Spin features that are not supported yet. _FREE and _STACK are recognized, but do nothing.
+There are very few Spin features that are not supported yet. `_FREE` and `_STACK` are recognized, but do nothing.

 There may be other features that do not work; if you find any, please report them so they can be fixed.